cockroachdb/docs/v22.1/manage-certs-cli.md

     $ mkdir my-safe-directory
     ~~~
     - `certs`: You'll generate your CA certificate and all node and client certificates and keys in this directory and then upload some of the files to your nodes.
     - `my-safe-directory`: You'll generate your CA key in this directory and then reference the key when generating node and client certificates.
-After that, you'll keep the key safe and secret; you will not upload it to your nodes.
+Keep the key safe and secret; do not upload it to your nodes.

-2. Generate the CA certificate and key:
+1. Generate the CA certificate and key:

     {% include copy-clipboard.html %}
     ~~~ shell